 Hearing loss can affect day-to-day function and lead to difficulty with communication (Dalton et al., 2003; Garstecki & Erler, 1999), social and activity limitations (Mick et al., 2014; Pronk et al., 2011; Shukla et al., 2020), loneliness (H. L. Chen, 1994; Huang et al., 2021; Shukla et al., 2020), reduced physical activity and function (Choi, Betz, Deal, et al., 2016; Martinez-Amezcua, Kuo, et al., 2021; Martinez-Amezcua, Suen, et al., 2021), and cognitive decline and dementia (Deal et al., 2016; Huang et al., 2023; Lin et al., 2011; Livingston et al., 2020).
 Hearing loss and the associated functional consequences of hearing loss may also impact mental health and quality of life (Dalton et al., 2003; Lawrence et al., 2020; Tseng et al., 2018).

 The prevalence of hearing loss increases with age, with two thirds of older adults over 70 years having hearing loss (Goman & Lin, 2016).
 Hearing has multiple components.
 Peripheral hearing refers to the transduction and encoding of sound in the cochlea and typically measured by detection of simple pure tones in quiet (e.g., pure tone audiometry [PTA]).
 Speech-in-noise recognition is another component of hearing that captures the more complex and higher order auditory tasks that are important for central auditory function.
 Central auditory function includes both bottom-up (transmission of auditory signals to the auditory cortex) and top-down processing (cognitive function to recognize and interpret the auditory signals) (Shuai & Gong, 2014).
-Thirdly, the self-perceived functional, emotional, and social consequences of hearing loss are also critical components of hearing and shown to have strong associations with health.
+Thirdly, the self-perceived functional, emotional, and social consequences of hearing loss are also critical components of hearing and shown to have strong associations with both mental and physical health.
 The Hearing Handicap Inventory for the Elderly (HHIE) and the shorter screening version (HHIE-S) are validated measures of self-perceived limitations in activity and participation due to hearing loss.

-The prevalence of depression is also high among older adults (10%) (Cao et al., 2020) and nearly twice as high among older adults with hearing loss (19%) (Gopinath et al., 2009).
+The prevalence of depression is also high among community-dwelling older adults in the United States (10%) (Cao et al., 2020) and nearly twice as high among older adults with hearing loss (19%) (Gopinath et al., 2009).
 Among older adults in the Atherosclerosis Risk in Communities Neurocognitive Study, moderate or greater hearing loss (PTA 40 decibels hearing level [db HL]) was associated with over 2 times higher odds of clinically significant depressive symptoms (Shukla et al., 2021).
 Additionally, a meta-analysis of 35 studies reported hearing loss (measured objectively in 9 of 35 of studies) was associated with 1.47 (1.31-1.65) greater odds of prevalent depression (Lawrence et al., 2020).
 One study in this meta-analysis assessed speech-in-noise recognition and observed no association with depression (Pronk et al., 2011) and only one study used a validated measure of the self-perceived functional, emotional, and social consequences of hearing loss (HHIE).
 Higher HHIE score was associated with higher odds of depressive symptoms (Saito et al., 2010).

 Further, in a systematic review of hearing loss and health-related quality of life, studies observed associations between worse objective hearing (measured by PTA) and worse mental and physical health-related quality of life (Tseng et al., 2018).
 Associations between worse self-reported hearing and HHIE with lower health-related quality of life (Gopinath et al., 2012).
 The association between speech-in-noise recognition and health-related quality of life has yet to be examined, to our knowledge, in large epidemiologic studies.